Mcpoofy/jekyll-now/_posts/2016-07-24-WeekSeven.md

 ---
 layout: post
-title: What happened from June 13th to June 19th
+title: What happened from July 17th to July 24th
 ---